 After you post a cleaning job, you should always interview the top three candidates to see who you like best.
-But what questions should you ask when you interview a housekeeper?
-What should you keep in mind?
-What red flags should you look out for?
-It can be very confusing.
+But the housekeeping interview questions you ask can be key in finding The One.
+Asking specific questions not only can show you red flags, they can also be instrumental in the narrowing-down process.

-With the help of Melissa Homer, chief cleaning officer at MaidPro and Amy Olson, director of marketing at The Maids, we’ve gathered seven things to focus on when you’re interviewing a potential housekeeper.
-They will help you establish whether or not the housekeeper you’re thinking of employing is the right person for the job.
+With the help of Melissa Homer, chief cleaning officer at MaidPro and Amy Olson, director of marketing at The Maids, we’ve created a list of housekeeping interview questions.
+These will help you establish whether or not the housekeeper you’re thinking of employing is the right person for the job.

 1. Your needs

 Don’t interview an applicant and expect them to automatically know what you need done in your home.
 Have a plan in mind.
-Where do you want the housekeeper to clean?
-Do you want them to organize the kitchen, pick up the children’s playroom, make the beds, clean toilets?
+Things to ask yourself beforehand (so you can craft the best housekeeping interview questions possible) may be:

 If you don’t have a clear set of goals in mind, you won’t get the best work out of a housekeeper.
-Be sure to indicate your goals to your applicant.
+Be sure to figure out your goals beforehand and indicate them to the applicant.
 Use this checklist for ideas.

 Then make sure the candidate can handle each of the tasks.
 If you have a problem area in your house, like a streaky refrigerator door or a soap scum in the shower, ask how they would handle it.